octodemo/universe-wip/exercise.md

 Welcome to the workshop **Harnessing AI: Next Level Strategies for Advanced Security**!
 Below you will find the exercises to complete as a part of this workshop.
 There will be a set amount of time to complete each one.
 We will provide a walkthrough of the solution after each exercise.
 If you get stuck there are hints along the way.
-Additionaly you can access a GIF-based solution for each exercise and a video link is also available.
+Additionaly you can access GIF-based solutions for each exercise.

 ## Lab 1 - Secret Scanning AI